Quantum Plasma Creation near a Magnetar: Magnetic Field and Currents

 \section{Magnetic Field and Currents}

 The changing X-ray pulse profiles of magnetars suggest the presence of non-dipolar structure in the electric currents whose dissipation drives nonthermal X-ray emission (e.g. \citealt{Woods2001}).
 The geometry of the underlying magnetic field is only weakly constrained.
-For our purposes, the two essential components are (i) a large-scale magnetic field connecting to the outer magnetosphere and (ii) localized currents connecting to crustal shear bands.
+For our purposes, the two essential components are (i) a global dipole magnetic field, part of which connects to the outer magnetosphere and (ii) localized currents connecting to crustal shear bands.
 These localized currents are closely aligned with the field but generally do not flow near the magnetic poles; they involve localized shearing of the field.

 Simple choices of the magnetic field and currents will suffice to demonstrate the effects of non-local $\gamma-\gamma$ pair creation.
 The large-scale field may be weakly twisted but is assumed to be predominantly dipolar.
 The magnetic and particle density fields are represented in flat spacetime.
 Outside the star (radius $R_{\rm NS}$) and in spherical coordinates $(r,\theta,\phi)$, \be {\bm B}(r,\theta) = \bnabla \Psi\times\bnabla\phi = {1\over r\sin\theta}\bnabla\Psi\times \hat\phi. \qquad (r \geq R_{\rm NS}) \ee Poloidal magnetic flux surfaces are isocontours of the function \be \Psi(r,\theta) = \sin^2\theta\, {{\mu}\over r} = {\mu\over{\cal R}}. \ee Here, $\mu$ is the magnetic moment of the star and ${\cal R} = r/\sin^2\theta = R_{\rm NS}/\sin^2\theta_\star$ is the largest radius reached by a dipolar field line that is anchored at polar angle $\theta_\star$.